akshaymarch7/devTinder/homework.md

  - Validate data in Signup API
  - Install bcrypt package
  - Create PasswordHash using bcrypt.hash & save the user is excrupted password
+ - Create login API
+ - Compare passwords and throw errors if email or password is invalid